Reveries of a Solitary Walker (film)

 Reveries of a Solitary Walker (Italian: Fantasticherie di un passeggiatore solitario), also known as Reveries of a Lonely Walker and Reveries of a Solitary Stroller, is a 2014 Italian live-action/claymation fantasy film directed by Paolo Gaudio, inspired by Reveries of a Solitary Walker by Jean-Jacques Rousseau.
-It was screened at the Sci-Fi-London festival, and later released in the US by Uncork’d Entertainment.
+It was screened at the Sci-Fi-London festival, and later released in the United States by Uncork’d Entertainment.
+It is also available on Prime Video.